openspeedtest/Docker-Image/files/www/README.md

-#  **[Speed Test](https://openspeedtest.com?Run&ref=Github)** by OpenSpeedTest™ - Free & Open-Source HTML5 Network Performance Estimation Tool.
+#  **[SpeedTest by OpenSpeedTest™](https://openspeedtest.com?Run&ref=Github)** - Free & Open-Source HTML5 Network Performance Estimation Tool.

-Hi!
-I'm [Vishnu](https://vishnu.pro), the one who developed **[OpenSpeedTest™](https://openspeedtest.com?Run&ref=Github)**. **[Speed Test](https://openspeedtest.com?Run&ref=Github)** by OpenSpeedTest™ is a Free and Open-Source HTML5 Network Performance Estimation Tool Written in Vanilla Javascript and only uses built-in Web APIs like XMLHttpRequest (XHR), HTML, CSS, JS, & SVG.
+SpeedTest by OpenSpeedTest™ is a Free and Open-Source HTML5 Network Performance Estimation Tool Written in Vanilla Javascript and only uses built-in Web APIs like `XMLHttpRequest` `(XHR)`, `HTML`, `CSS`, `JS`, & `SVG`.
 No Third-Party frameworks or libraries are Required.
-All we need is a static web server like Nginx.
+All we need is a static web server like `NGINX`.
 I started this project in 2011 and moved to OpenSpeedTest.com dedicated Project/Domain Name in 2013.

 [![Download OpenSpeedTest-Server V2.1](https://github.com/openspeedtest/v2-Test/raw/main/images/10G-S.gif)](https://go.openspeedtest.com/Server  "Download OpenSpeedTest-Server V2.1")